How Does eG Enterprise Monitor Amazon Cloud Desktop Group?

 Pre-Requisites for monitoring Amazon Cloud Desktop Group

-• For internal monitoring of the individual cloud-based virtual desktop, a light-weight eG VM Agent has to be installed on each of the virtual desktops.
+• For internal monitoring of the individual Amazon cloud desktops, a light-weight eG VM Agent has to be installed on each of the virtual desktops.

 An eG remote agent on a remote Windows/Linux host is used for monitoring.
 The remote agent does not initiate any communication with the eG VM Agent on the individual virtual desktop.
 This is because, this remote agent has no knowledge of the Amazon Cloud Desktop Group on which the virtual desktops are operating.
 Therefore, it can neither discover the IP address/host name of the Amazon Cloud Desktop Group, nor can it communicate with them to collect the 'inside view' metrics.